 According to the official list published by the Ministry of Justice, there are more than 100 permanent arbitration courts in Slovakia.
-Arguably, the most prominent of these is the Court of Arbitration of the Slovakian Chamber of Commerce and Industry in Bratislava (SCC Court of Arbitration):
+The 2014 Amendment introduced certain limits and obligations regarding establishing and operating permanent arbitration courts.
+These changes apply both to new and existing permanent arbitration courts.
+Existing permanent arbitration courts.
+Accordingly, it is expected that the number of permanent arbitration courts will decrease.
+Arguably, the most prominent permanent arbitration courts is the Court of Arbitration of the Slovakian Chamber of Commerce and Industry in Bratislava (SCC Court of Arbitration):

-The Court of Arbitration of the Slovakian Chamber of Commerce and Industry in Bratislava

-Gorkého 9 816 03 Bratislava Slovakia http://web.sopk.sk
+The Court of Arbitration of the Slovakian Chamber of Commerce and Industry in Bratislava Gorkého 9 816 03 Bratislava Slovakia http://web.sopk.sk

 The usual place for hearings before the SCC Court of Arbitration is Bratislava.
 In addition to the personal requirements for arbitrator stipulated by the Arbitration Act, the arbitrator must have a university degree and a minimum of 10 years' professional experience.
 The SCC Court of Arbitration maintains the list of arbitrators; however, such list is not binding for the parties.
 The parties can agree on the language of the proceedings.
 The SCC Court of Arbitration requires that the minutes of the hearing and the award be in Slovak.
 The arbitration fees (the registration fee and the administrative costs) of the SCC Court of Arbitration are based on the amount in dispute.
-The arbitration fees are higher (by 75 per cent or 50 per cent) if the parties request expedited proceedings (see question 34).
+The arbitration fees are higher (by 75 per cent or 50 percent) if the parties request expedited proceedings (see question 35).